Your Rights and Responsibilities

 Land managers are obliged to manage their land in a way that respects and protects responsible access rights.

-Detailed guidance for access users and land managers is contained in the Scottish Outdoor Access Code
+Detailed guidance for access users and land managers is contained on the Scottish Outdoor Access Code website.

 Specific advice is also available from specialist organisations;